 Finally, as we mentioned at the outset, the difference in structure also determines responsibility for any outstanding business liabilities.
-In the case of a sole trader, all debts of the business belong to the individual.
+In the case of sole trader liabilities, all debts of the business belong to the individual.

 Limited companies, on the other hand, hold any debts themselves, as opposed to the shareholders.
 Owners are therefore insulated from being held personally responsible for debts in the case of insolvency.

 Can I change from a sole trader to a limited company?